Spitfire1970/UclOpenIllumiroomV3/Readme.md

 To compile the main UCL Open-Illumiroom V2 system, the Nuitka library is used.
 Nuitka compiles from Python source-code to C source-code, allowing for a distributable build to be generated.

-Compiled builds can be found in _/release/UCL_Open-Illumiroom_V2.dist_ UCL_Open-Illumiroom_V2.exe will be generated and will be included in this folder.
+Compiled builds can be found in _/release/UCL_Open-Illumiroom_V2.dist_ and UCL_Open-Illumiroom_V2.exe will be generated and included in this folder.

 All required libraries are statically linked in the distributable.